CymatiCorp/CyKit/README.md

 <img src='http://www.blueskynet.org/EmotKit/emotivmirc.png' width=80% height=80%></img>

-Update to emotivIRC.mrc  Testing using Sin/Cos waves to display data.
-Not convinced its working properly as it produces similar results when headset is taken off. (will update later.)

-Fixed an issue in stream.py sending data in an incorrect format.
-Must investigate whether its losing precious data.
+Update to emotivIRC.mrc  had to revamp the script to read chunks of packet data.
+Now uses Signal event to handle the chunks as lines of data.
+There is an obvious increase in resolution as its no longer missing packet data.

+* Fixed stream.py skipping some packet data.

 Added a mIRC routine to save data in hash tables.
 Could be used to match patterns.
 Hesitant to try this as I have had experience in the past with searching through